skip to main content

 All families are required to report a change of address to their child(ren)’s school(s), regardless of whether the move is in the same school attendance area, into a new school attendance area, or out of the county.

-Once you have moved, please reach out to your child’s current school to share your new residency documents.
+Within 10 school (business) days of your move, please reach out to your child’s current school to share your new residency documents.

 Required documentation: